fhessman/scientific-snap/SciSnap!/Examples/Weatherstation/README.md

 If you want to show the temperature and pressure simultaneously, simply create another **Sprite** and have it plot a different column.
 By positioning the two **Sprite**s, you can then fill the **Stage** with dynamic weather information.

-## Improve your weatherstation report
+## Your weatherstation table getting too big?

 If your simulation runs for a long time, the table of data will get bigger and bigger.
 In order to avoid running out of computer memory, you may want to limit the number of rows in your weatherstation's table.